-The Office of the Executive Secretary (OES) of the Supreme Court of Virginia facilitates the development, implementation, and monitoring of local adult, juvenile, family, and DUI drug treatment court dockets through the Drug Treatment Court Division of the Department of Judicial Services within OES.
-The State Drug Treatment Court Advisory Committee established pursuant to Virginia Code §18.2-254.1 offers recommendations to the Chief Justice regarding recognition and funding for drug treatment court docket programs, best practices, and minimum standards for program operations.
+OES facilitates the development, implementation, and monitoring of local adult, juvenile, family, and DUI drug treatment court dockets through the Drug Treatment Court Division of the Department of Judicial Services within OES.
+The State Drug Treatment Court Advisory Committee, established pursuant to Virginia Code §18.2-254.1, offers recommendations to the Chief Justice regarding recognition and funding for drug treatment court docket programs, best practices, and minimum standards for program operations.
 The Committee also evaluates all proposals requesting to establish new drug treatment court dockets and offers recommendations to the Chief Justice.

 Drug treatment court dockets have been operating in the Commonwealth for more than 20 years and their efficacy and effectiveness is well documented.
 In times of serious budget cuts, the drug treatment court docket model offers state and local governments a cost-effective way to increase the percentage of sustained recovery of addicted offenders thereby improving public safety and reducing costs associated with rearrest and additional incarceration.
-Every adult participant who completes a Virginia drug treatment court docket program saves the Commonwealth \$19,234 compared to an adult who receives traditional case processing.4
+Every adult participant who completes a Virginia drug treatment court docket program saves the Commonwealth \$19,234 compared to an adult who receives traditional case processing.5